 3. Stroll around the Real Alcázar and its gardens

+Another top thing to do in Seville is to stroll around the Real Alcázar.
 The Real Alcázar or Alcázar Palace was built as a Moorish fort but was later converted into a palace.
 The palace is a glorious showcase of Mudejár architecture, featuring exquisite arches and columns and stunning tile-work.
 Some of the most breathtaking sections of the palace include the Hall of Ambassadors and the Courtyard of the Maidens.
 The tranquil palace gardens are another highlight.
+Purchase Real Alcázar skip-the-line tickets.

 4. See the grandeur of Plaza de España